loosenthedark/strikeforce/README.md

 * Font Awesome 'futbol' icon SVG used as background-image in custom iOS-style switch [with permission](https://fontawesome.com/license).
 No changes were made to the file's source code.

-* Pure CSS custom switch built using tips and code blocks from [Martin Haubek](https://haubek.github.io/custom-switch/) and retrieved from [this article](https://www.cssscript.com/ios-style-switches-bootstrap-4/)

 * Not happy with settling for a page refresh (`location.reload()`) workaround when unchecking leaderboards custom toggler switch - will look to rectify this at some point in the future

 * The TransferMarket API applies a rate limit of 5 requests per second, which prevented me from making calls to it in order to populate my StrikeValue tables (for both individual scorers and clubs).
 Instead, I had to manually log scorer and squad values in my local .json files and retrieve the relevant data from there to load these tables, which proved to be quite time-consuming.

-* Guidance on how to use jQuery to populate secondary dropdown options based primary dropdown selection gained from reading the answer to [this Stack Overflow query](https://stackoverflow.com/questions/21561353/jquery-populate-drop-down-options-based-on-another-drop-down-option-using-javasc/21640704)

-* Newsletter subscription form on Contact page adapted from [this design template](https://www.markuptag.com/newsletter-subscription-form-design-in-bootstrap-4/)

-* [This Stack Overflow solution](https://bootstrapshuffle.com/classes/modal/modal-dialog-centered) suggested a workaround for Bootstrap's `.modal-dialog-centered` class (inexplicably) malfunctioning - by following it, I was able to achieve vertical centering for my modal on contact `form` submit

-* Pure CSS angled arrow-style borders were applied to the 'About' page's `.progress-bar` elements by referencing [this Stack Overflow thread](https://stackoverflow.com/questions/19736655/pointed-angled-arrow-style-borders-in-css) and [this CSS-Tricks tutorial](https://css-tricks.com/snippets/css/css-triangle/)

 * Reminders on how to catch and handle errors and use them to implement client-side and server-side validation with alert messages on invalid form submit came from [this Udemy project source code](http://completewebdevelopercourse.com/content/6-php/7.11.php)